 JEDI metrics (CEE student petition item)

 We are compiling JEDI-relevant metrics for the CEE community.
 These include student body demographics, faculty salary reviews by gender and race, and admissions data.
-We developed and administered a JEDI surveys, taken by the whole department.
+We developed and administered a JEDI survey, taken by the whole department.
 These data are intended to guide future CEE JEDI initiatives as well as serve as a benchmark to measure future progress.

 Family friendly promotion and tenure

 As of Fall 2021, our faculty are collaborating with the College of Engineering to create more family friendly promotion and tenure guidance that better supports faculty with significant caregiving responsibilities.
 The evidence suggests this changed guidance would be particularly impactful for our female engineering faculty.

 Microaggressions in CEE